rmsreis/.github/README.md

 # Hi there 👋

-I am Roberto, a Research Assistant Professor with expertise in .
+I am Roberto, a Research Assistant Professor at the MSE Department of Northwestern University .
 I am actively involved in open-source development, education, and outreach.
-Currently, I am working on a variety of project at the intersection of AI, electron microscopy and quantum.
+Currently, I am working on a variety of project at the intersection of AI, electron microscopy, and quantum algorithms.

 ## More About Me